iYaffle/Yes-To-CSS/03-come-with-flying-colors.md

 > **NOTE:**
 >
-> - RGB mode is hardware-oriented.
+> - The output of RGB mode is dependent on the hardware, as you can observe the color differences in different quality of monitors.
+> - The RGB values have a range from 0-255.
-> - HSL color mode depends on the lightness and darkness composition which may be considered as a advantage over RGB scheme.
+> - HSL color mode depends on the light exposure and considered better for use over RGB scheme.
 > - Hexadecimal color code always start with an #.
+Refer above exammple.

 Below are the examples showing the use of different color schemes using along with H2 tag.